Basketball is one of the best sports to bet, but most people approach it wrong.

 - Free Throw Rate: Free throws attempted per field goal attempt.
 Getting to the line consistently is a sign of an aggressive, efficient offense.

-Factoring in Playstyle and Pace
+Playstyle and pace

 In the NBA, this often means considering the impact of pace.
 Teams like the Milwaukee Bucks and Houston Rockets consistently rank among the league leaders in possessions per game, while the Memphis Grizzlies and Miami Heat prefer a slower, more deliberate tempo.